Jimmy Case

 James Robert Case (born 18 May 1954) is an English retired professional footballer who played as a midfielder.
 He gained national prominence with Liverpool in the 1970s and early 1980s.

 Early life

 Case was brought up in Allerton and was a distant neighbour of musician Paul McCartney on the council estate which had been built in the interwar years.
-He was a keen member of the local scouts.
-As a teenager he was quite small for his age.

-Although small in stature, Case graduated through the schools' teams and then joined a tough dockers' side, Blue Union.
-The physical nature of these early games would affect the rest of his football career.

-Upon leaving school, Case served an apprenticeship as an electrician and continued with this even after signing for Liverpool and playing in their reserves.

-Those who knew Case as a teenager were amazed at his physical transformation.
-He always had determination, but by the time he left South Liverpool he had a physical stature and height that belied his earlier years.

 Case was also training to become an electrician, working all day but training with Liverpool two mornings and two nights a week.

 Playing career

 Liverpool

 Case arrived at Anfield from local non-league club South Liverpool in May 1973 and was given his debut on 26 April 1975 in a league fixture at Anfield against Queens Park Rangers; goals from John Toshack (2), and Kevin Keegan made it a winning start for Case as the Reds won 3–1.
 By 1976 he was a first-choice midfielder who was a prolific goalscorer for someone in his position; his first goal for the club came in the 68th minute of the 3–2 league win over Tottenham Hotspur at Anfield on 23 August 1975.
 At the end of his first full season, he helped Liverpool to victory in the League championship and the UEFA Cup, scoring in the first leg of the final of the latter against FC Bruges.

 Case maintained his place the following year (1976–77) as Liverpool chased a unique treble of League Championship, FA Cup and European Cup.
 They were league champions for the second season in a row, but lost in the 1977 FA Cup Final to Manchester United 2–1.
 Case was the scorer of Liverpool's goal shortly after their opponents had taken the lead; it was a typical Case goal, a thundering shot from outside the penalty area following a neat turn on the ball.
 He was in the team again a few days later when Liverpool won the 1977 European Cup Final, beating Borussia Mönchengladbach 3–1 in Rome.